Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

 1. Run the sample

-    1. The sample uses OpenSSL to generate an ECC P-256 keypair and certificate signing request.
+    1. The sample uses OpenSSL to generate an ECC P-256 public and private key-pair and certificate signing request.
         ```bash
         openssl ecparam -genkey -name prime256v1 -out device1.key
         ```